 - Penn Plax Curved Corner Glass Aquarium Kit – 3.4 gallons.

 These are all just about the absolute minimum size for housing a single Betta with perhaps a couple of snails and nothing more.
 You should not buy aquariums that are smaller than that.

 Each of these products has a separate review section above, so make sure to check that before you decide on a purchase.
-These are the best 5-gallon tanks for a betta:
+Have a look at the 7 best 5-gallon fish tanks for a Betta:

 - Penn Plax Curved Corner Glass Aquarium Kit – 5 gallons.